theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI.md

 4) If you want to make your script writing and submitting more seamless between your console and ssh.
 Depending on your machine, you can ssh into your machine via VSCode and submit directly.
 The how-to steps are as follows:

  - Install the remote-ssh extension from the marketplace (https://code.visualstudio.com/docs/remote/ssh)
- - Connect to NCI-GADI through VSCode using their login
+ - Connect to NCI-Gadi through VSCode using their login